| Find a word or phrase on this page: |

 for such purposes.

-5. Notwithstanding the provisions of subdivision four of this
+5. Notwithstanding the provisions of subdivision four of this section,

-of this section shall constitute a class B misdemeanor.
+section shall constitute a class B misdemeanor.

 S 270.05 Unlawfully possessing or selling noxious material.